ultraio/docs-blockchain/downloads/docs.md

 ## What's next?

-The next tutorial will cover using the Ultra Wallet to login into Ultra Toolkit - [Tutorial - Log in to the Ultra Toolkit](./tutorial-login-to-toolkit.md)
+The next tutorial will cover using the Ultra Wallet to login into Ultra Tool Kit - [Tutorial - Log in to the Ultra Tool Kit](./tutorial-login-to-toolkit.md)

 ---
 title: 'Tutorial - Token transfer and Uniq purchase transactions'